-Much of the nutritional value is retained when you dehydrate food, and you get food that is lightweight but calorie-dense.
+Much of the nutritional value is retained when you dehydrate food.
 It is easy to prepare rations for each meal when you dehydrate the food.
-When you are ready to prepare the food, you add water and cook it until it is moist again.

 Dehydrated food is a popular choice because you know what you are eating, it has higher nutritional value than prepackaged meals, and it is lightweight and easy to pack.
 You can prepare it yourself or purchase dehydrated food to take with you.

-If you plan to have mostly dehydrated foods on your backpacking trip, you need a backpacking stove that can boil water.
-Canister stoves are useful when you are solo or have a small group of people, and they are best suited for boiling water.
-Although you can use other types of stoves, this type is ideal if you stick with dehydrated foods.
+If you plan to have primarily dehydrated foods on your backpacking trip, you need a backpacking stove that can boil water.
+Canister stoves are helpful when you are solo or have a small group of people, and they are best suited for boiling water.
+Although you can use other stoves, this type is ideal if you stick with dehydrated foods.

 Some people prefer simple meals when they are backpacking.
 These meals are quick and easy, and they provide the necessary nutrition without a big mess.
 You might consider instant hot cereal or oatmeal for breakfast or ramen for dinner.
 Most canister stoves can accommodate one-pot meals such as those listed here.